WHAT IS YOGA?

 The physical practice of yoga poses (asanas) is what many people in the West are attracted to initially.
-The physical effects (toning, lengthening and strengthening of the body) and the feelings of well-being brought about by practising yoga is what can often be the start of a yogic journey… A journey within.
+The physical effects include toning, lengthening and strengthening of the body.
+Whereas, the feelings of well-being brought about by practising yoga is what can often be the start of a yogic journey… It is, so to say, a journey within.

 Pilates is a much newer practice in comparison to yoga.
 Joseph Pilates created this system in the early 20th century in order to assist his recovery from injury and poor health.
 He used his knowledge of the physical body to create a system based very much on the core (abdominal and back muscles), incorporating breathing techniques while performing exercises.
-Controlled repetitive actions are performed to tone and strengthen the body.
-Posture and alignment are improved and a feeling of well-being and bodily awareness is created.
+It consists of performing controlled repetitive actions in order to tone and strengthen the body.
+This can improve posture and alignment, while creating a feeling of well-being and bodily awareness.

 There is a big cross over in terms of the physical practice of these two disciplines.
 Many of the poses performed in Pilates come directly from yoga.
 The core strength used in Pilates is also present in yoga.
 The ancient yoga practice of Moola Bandha and Uddiyana Bandha (root lock and upward flying lock) essentially strengthen and lift the pelvic and abdominal area, toning the perineum and the transverse abdominals.

 I think you can combine the two disciplines.
 Yoga, unlike Pilates, has its foundation in a (non-religious) spiritual practice.
-This, ultimately, could determine the path one is drawn to.
+This, ultimately, could determine the path you choose to follow.
 Those looking for spiritual enlightenment will be attracted to the study of yoga and its ancient traditions.
-Whereas, those looking to strengthen and tone the body whilst using breathing techniques will be drawn to Pilates… The choice is, as they say, yours!
+Whereas, those looking to strengthen and tone the body whilst using breathing techniques will probably opt for Pilates… The choice is, as they say, yours!

-Our colleagues at Yoga Mama Wellness run a number of Yoga and Pilates classes at our studio in Putney.
-Consult the timetable to see when classes run.
+As part of our wellness services, we offer a number of Yoga and Pilates classes from a variety of disciplines at our studio in Putney.
+Consult our timetable to see when classes run.